blohmeier/ckad1/killer.sh/practiceTest1.md

 ### Q4 | Helm Management ###
 <details><summary>
 Team Mercury asked you to perform some operations using Helm, all in Namespace mercury:
-1. Delete release internal-issue-report-apiv1
+<p>1.
+Delete release internal-issue-report-apiv1</p>
-2. Upgrade release internal-issue-report-apiv2 to any newer version of chart bitnami/nginx available
+<p>2.
+Upgrade release internal-issue-report-apiv2 to any newer version of chart bitnami/nginx available</p>
-3. Install a new release internal-issue-report-apache of chart bitnami/apache.
-The Deployment should have two replicas, set these via Helm-values during install
+<p>3.
+Install a new release internal-issue-report-apache of chart bitnami/apache.
+The Deployment should have two replicas, set these via Helm-values during install</p>
-4. There seems to be a broken release, stuck in pending-install state.
-Find it and delete it
+<p>4.
+There seems to be a broken release, stuck in pending-install state.
+Find it and delete it</p>
 </summary>
 <p>